kubernetes/website/docs/home/contribute/participating.md

 These groups maintain the [Kubernetes website repository](https://github.com/kubernetes/website), which houses the content hosted at this site.
 Both can be referenced with their `@name` in github comments to communicate with everyone in that group.

-These groups overlap, but aren't identical, to the automation tooling that Kubernetes uses as a project.
-For assignment of issues, pull requests, and to support PR approvals, the automation uses an OWNERS file for the repository.
-The approvers and reviewers for PR assignment and automation tooling work from the OWNERS file.
+These teams overlap, but do not exactly match, the groups used by the automation tooling.
+For assignment of issues, pull requests, and to support PR approvals, the automation uses information from the OWNERS file.

 To volunteer as a reviewer or approver, make a pull request and add your Github handle to the relevant section in the OWNERS file.